dustywhite7/Econ8310/SlidesCode/1 - Exponential Smoothing.md

 # Introducing...

 **Exponential Smoothing**!
-A model that doesn't care what your data look like, or really how much you have!
+A model that doesn't care what your data look like, or even how much you have!

 ---